ethereum/populus/docs/tutorial.part-1.rst

 If you run py.test from within the project directory, populus will assume that the current working directory is the project you want to test, and the fixtures will be based on this directory.

-The same is true if you provide pytest one positionalargument for testing, which is the project directory:
+The same is true if you provide pytest one positional argument for testing, which is the project directory:

 .. code-block:: bash

     $ py.test /path/to/my/project/

-Here, populus will provide the fixtures based on the project at /path/to/my/project/.
+Here, populus will provide the fixtures based on the project at ``/path/to/my/project/``.
 Pytest will also find the tests in that directory.
 Note that populus and py.test look for their files separatly.
 Pytest looks for and collects the tests, populus for the the populus.json and other project files.

-If you want to run tests outside the project directory, you will have to explictly provide the project directory.
+When you want to run tests that are saved outside the project directory, you will have to explictly provide the project directory.
+If the tests are at ``/path/to/tests/``, then you can set the tested *project* directory as follows:

 1. As a command line argument: ``$ py.test /path/to/tests/ --populus-project /path/to/my/project/``
 2. In a pytest.ini file, with the following entry: ``populus_project=/path/to/my/project/``